Mardaneus86/futwebapp-tampermonkey/README.md

 :warning: Using these scripts is at your own risk.
 EA might (temp-)ban you for automating parts of their Web App.

+:bangbang: Do not request autobuyer features.
+Because they are considered to be cheating, it will not be added.

 I started this project to learn about reverse engineering big Javascript codebases.

 If you benefit from this project, you can buy me a beer :beers: :+1: